Chapter 18: The Property

 The gate was open.

-Hank’s chest tightened.
+Hank’s jaw tightened.
 Steen’s dream-voice: Highway 2 north, not 61.
 The white van registered to the shell.
 The gate was open because it was expecting the van.
 The van that would take the children to the backup site in Ely.
 The gate was open because Steen had scheduled a pickup and the schedule was running and the schedule did not know that two people in a rented Malibu with a German shepherd and a gun they’d argued about were sitting in the dark two hundred yards short.

 “Kill the lights,” he said.